madelinelimm/CookiecutR/README.md

 # Introducing Structure of this project
 - bin
+	- makeGit.R: git commands to connect remotely to github at the start of the project
 	- vEnv.R: consist R packages to be installed
 	- theme_myRENV.R: sets the ggplot theme in the project
 - config
+	- db.template.json: to include your personal database details
 	- modules.json: consist modules path and decides on whether to execute a module
 - data
-- renv: consist folders which stores project packages in the environment
+- renv: consist script to activate the environment and folders which stores project packages in the environment
 - results: consist of Rplots
 - src
 	- modules: folder consisting modules, module4.R is a sample code to connect to postgreSQL database